 All the confirmed organism were subjected to the antibiotic sensitivity assay Kirby- bauer disc diffusion method with 6 different antibiotics

-All the isolates showed complete resistant to amphotericin (100mcg) and staphylococcus aureus resistants to all antibiotics.
+All the isolates showed completely resistant to amphotericin (100mcg) and staphylococcus aureus resistants to all antibiotics.

 E.coli was found to be intermediate resistant to Cephataximo (30mcg) and sensitive to ampicillin (10mcg) Pseudomonas was sensitive to ampicillin (10mcg) and klebsiella intermediate sensitive to Cephataximo (30mcg),

-A previous study susceptibility pattern of the isolates to some prescribed antibiotic show that S. aureus and CNS showed the highest susceptibility (25% and 18.75% respectively) to the applied antibiotics, while all the other bacteria showed varied degrees of resistance to the antibiotics tested (stanley chukwudozie onuoha et al., 2014).
-The present study was discordant with previous study, here the all isolates showed the complete resistant to a particular antibiotic (amphoterecin 100mcg), the Staphylococcus aureus were resistant to ampicillin 10mcg in both studies.
-E coli and pseudomonas was found to be sensitive to ampicillin 10mcg in present study, it was discordant with previous study that shows the E coli and Pseudomonas was found to be resistant to ampicillin.
+A previous study susceptibility pattern of the isolates to some prescribed antibiotic show that S. aureus and CNS showed the highest susceptibility (25% and 18.75%, respectively) to the applied antibiotics, while all the other bacteria showed varied degrees of resistance to the antibiotics tested (stanley chukwudozie onuoha et al., 2014).
+The present study was discordant with the previous study, here the all isolates showed the complete resistant to a particular antibiotic (amphoterecin 100mcg), the Staphylococcus aureus was resistant to ampicillin 10mcg in both studies.
+E coli and pseudomonas was found to be sensitive to ampicillin 10mcg in the present study, it was discordant with the previous study that shows the E coli and Pseudomonas was found to be resistant to ampicillin.

 The Antimicrobial Activity of the Aqueous Extract of Moringa Oliefera Leaf

-The antimicrobial activity of the aqeous extract of moringa oliefera with concentration 10 µl, 5µl, 2.5µl and 1.5µl was done against the highly resistant 4 different isolates E.coli, staphylococcus aureus, klebsiella, Pseudomonas and the results reveled that the organism were found to be sensitive to the extract.
-The zone of inhibition of Moringa oleifera leaf extract against the organisms in different concentration at 10 µl, E.coli were 12mm, Staphylococcus aureus were 13mm, Klebsiella were 11mm, Pseudomonas were 12mm at 5µl E.coli were 8mm, Staphylococcus aureus were 7 mm, Klebsiella were 7mm, Pseudomonas were 9 mm.
+The antimicrobial activity of the aqueous extract of moringa oliefera with concentration 10 µl, 5µl, 2.5µl and 1.5µl was done against the highly resistant 4 different isolates E.coli, staphylococcus aureus, klebsiella, Pseudomonas and the results revealed that the organism was found to be sensitive to the extract.
+The zone of inhibition of Moringa oleifera leaf extract against the organisms in different concentration at 10 µl, E.coli was 12mm, Staphylococcus aureus was13mm, Klebsiella was 11mm, Pseudomonas was 12mm at 5µl E.coli was 8mm, Staphylococcus aureus was 7 mm, Klebsiella was 7mm, Pseudomonas was 9 mm.

-A previous study shows that the all organisms were unaffected by the aqueous extracts with no zones of inhibition observed compared with the control antibiotic which was effective on the 3 organisms, with zones of inhibition of 18mm, 20mm, and 13mm for E coli, Shigella flexnery and salmonalla typhi respectively (Lar p, et al., 2011).this was completely discordant with the result of the present study, it shows the aqueous extract of the moringa oleifera leaf with concentration 10µl, 5µl, were found to be sensitive against the isolates.
+A previous study shows that all organisms were unaffected by the aqueous extracts with no zones of inhibition observed compared with the control antibiotic which was effective on the 3 organisms, with zones of inhibition of 18mm, 20mm, and 13mm for E coli, Shigella flexnery and salmonalla typhi respectively (Lar p, et al., 2011).this was completely discordant with the result of the present study, it shows the aqueous extract of the moringa oleifera leaf with concentration 10µl, 5µl, were found to be sensitive against the isolates.

 Hand Wash Preparation

-Application of 10µl aqeous extract of Moringa oleifera leaf was found to be highly efficient against the isolates
+Application of 10µl aqueous extract of Moringa oleifera leaf was found to be highly efficient against the isolates

-In this study Moringa oleifera has been described to have antibacterial activity against some human bacterial pathogens like, (E.coli, Pseudomonas, Klebsiella, Staphylococcus aureus).
-There is an evidence supporting the effect of this plant as a antibacterial agent so it can be tested as hand washing product.So this extract was used to prepare a herbal hand wash in which the components were (waterl, cocamido propyl hydorxy sultaine, olive oil, SDS 1.5)
+In this study, Moringa oleifera has been described to have antibacterial activity against some human bacterial pathogens like, (E.coli, Pseudomonas, Klebsiella, Staphylococcus aureus).
+There is an evidence supporting the effect of this plant as an antibacterial agent so it can be tested as a hand washing product.So this extract was used to prepare a herbal hand wash in which the components were (waterl, cocamido propyl hydorxy sultaine, olive oil, SDS 1.5)

-All the components used to design the hand wash was checked for the antibacterial activity against the isolates using well diffusion method on Muller Hinton Agar, the concentration of herbal hand wash components were (water 2ml, cocamido propyl hydorxy sultaine1ml, olive oil 1ml, SDS 1ml)
+All the components used to design the hand wash was checked for the antibacterial activity against the isolates using the well diffusion method on Muller Hinton Agar, the concentration of herbal hand wash components was (water 2ml, cocamido propyl hydorxy sultaine1ml, olive oil 1ml, SDS 1ml)

-The result obtained showed that there was no zone indicating that the components in the hand wash do not have an effect on the isolates and only the leaf exract was effective against the isolates as there zone formation, so the formulation can be used as an effective herbal hand wash against the pathogens isolated from ATM’s
+The result obtained showed that there was no zone, indicating that the components in the hand wash do not have an effect on the isolates and only the leaf extract was effective against the isolates as there zone formation, so the formulation can be used as an effective herbal hand wash against the pathogens isolated from ATM’s

 Table 1: The Samples Collected from Different Parts of Eight ATM s